martyr-deepin/deepin-icon-theme-community/README.md

 Icon sets are focused on usage and experience.
 Most of them were made by amateurs and we explain below:

 * [Halo](https://github.com/deepin-espanol/Halo-icons): Halo (not to be confused with a character from a game franchise), adapts the style of MacOS.
 Inspired by Keefer Rourke's work, La Capitane.
-* [Marea](https://github.com/deepin-espanol/Marea): Initially used for Cinnamon, Tide uses a circular, simple and fresh interface to each icon.
 * [MaterialW](https://github.com/alvarosamudio/MaterialW-Icons-Theme): Google's Material Design and Moderna UI in this pack.
 * Win10: To encourage the migration from Windows to Deepin, using the original icons (non-profit used).